MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 [drawbacks]: #drawbacks

-In the best case, the network will run smoothly, making preparations for a hard fork gratuitious, and the software unnecessarily complex.
+In the best case, the network will run smoothly, making preparations for a hard fork gratuitous, and the software unnecessarily complex.
 That said, the cost of forgoing those preparations is high.

 By starting from the transition frontier root, we are explicitly